agilemobiledev/gs-accessing-facebook/README.md

-# Getting Started Accessing Facebook Data
+# Getting Started: Accessing Facebook Data

 What you'll build
 -----------------

-This guide will take you through creating a simple web application that accesses user data from Facebook, including the user's full name and a list of other Facebook users who they are friends with.
+This guide walks you through creating a simple web application that accesses user data from Facebook, including the user's full name and a list of their Facebook friends.

 What you'll need
 ----------------

-1. About 15 minutes
+- About 15 minutes
-1. An application ID and secret obtained from [registering an application with Facebook][register-facebook-app].
+- An application ID and secret obtained from [registering an application with Facebook][register-facebook-app].
  - A favorite text editor or IDE
  - [JDK 6][jdk] or later
  - [Maven 3.0][mvn] or later